rexposadas/art/README.md

 1. `./art

-# using the config file
+# Using a config file
 Config files lets you alter the looks of your art. in the input folder you can see this config:

 ```json